Overview

 • Delegation Register β€” View all active/inactive delegations

-• Decision Record β€” View all delegations associated with a Decision
+• Decision Record β€” View all delegations tied to a Decision

 • User Profile β€” See delegations held by or issued by a user